flexigpt/vscode-extension/README.md

 - UI and access

-  - Keyboard shortcuts, editor/command context (right click in editor), command palette controls for quick access
   - Chat activity bar interface for request/response interaction
   - Load/Save conversations from history
   - Export conversations to a file
   - Copy, Insert, Create new file out of GPT response.
   - Detailed request and response to/from to GPT APIs available in activity bar itself for better prompt engineering and debugging
+  - Keyboard shortcuts, editor/command context (right click in editor), command palette controls for quick access

-- Detailed TODO:
+- Immediate term TODO:

+  - Additional features:
+    - Support other models like: [Cohere](https://cohere.ai/), [AI21](https://docs.ai21.com/)
   - Prompt files:
     - Add support for Pre processing the prompt before sending the API.
   - Provide enriched data handling functions.
 E.g:
     - Collect definitions, strip them and pass on, etc.
     - Diff collection from a git branch for review
-  - Additional features:
-    - Support other models like: [Cohere](https://cohere.ai/), [AI21](https://docs.ai21.com/)

 ## Installation